Kolektivo/Kolektivo-Mobile-App/WALLET.md

 1. run: `yarn audit --json --groups dependencies --level high | grep auditAdvisory > yarn-audit-known-issues`
 2. commit `yarn-audit-known-issues` and open a PR

-### Branding (for Kolektivo employees only)
+### Branding

-Images and icons in Kolektivo are stored in the [branding repo](https://github.com/zed-io/kolektivo-app-branding).
-When running `yarn install`, the script `scripts/sync_branding.sh` is run to clone this repo into `branding/kolektivo`, and these assets are then put into `src/images` and `src/icons`.
-If you do not have access to the branding repo, assets are pulled from `branding/celo`, and are displayed as pink squares instead.
-The jest tests and CircleCI pipeline also use these default assets.

-When adding new images to the [branding repo](https://github.com/zed-io/kolektivo-app-branding), we also include the 1.5x, 2x, 3x, and 4x versions.
+Images related to the brand are stored in the `src/images` folder.
+When adding new images, we also include the 1.5x, 2x, 3x, and 4x versions.
 The app will automatically download the appropriate size.
-After making changes to the remote repo, find the commit hash and update it in `scripts/sync_branding.sh`.
-Make sure to also add the corresponding pink square version of the images to `branding/celo/src/images`.
-You can do this by copying one of the existing files and renaming it.

 ### Troubleshooting